mcspline-max/MonkeyTranslator/README.md

 ---

-## ⚙️ Initial Setup (Crucial Step)
+## ⚙️ Initial Setup(Recommended)

-Before running the script, you **must** enable external scripting in DaVinci Resolve, or the plugin will fail to connect.
+Before running the script, you **might need to** enable external scripting in DaVinci Resolve, or the plugin will could fail to connect.

 1. Open **DaVinci Resolve**.
 2. Go to the menu: **DaVinci Resolve** > **Preferences**.